iogf/isnuts/README.md

 it permits you to better test how functions behave since you can test function B from function A it would give you more power in predicting the behavior of the code.

+You can combine isnuts with other testing frameworks and better make sure your code works as well as helping you to better design your API!

 ### The isnuts approach to TDD

 The sequence below examplifies the approach: